gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > Dear Mr Clarke,
 >
-> I am writing to you about your claim for compensation for the conditions ‘Insomnia and Mental Health’.
+> I am writing to you about your claim for compensation for the conditions ‘Insomnia and Mental Health'.
 >
 > I received the report from Dr ██████ yesterday and I have now finalised this claim and my decision letter is attached for your perusal.
 >
-> As requested by you, I have also attached Dr ██████’s report for your records.
+> As requested by you, I have also attached Dr ██████'s report for your records.
 >
 > Please do not hesitate to contact me if you have any queries regarding this matter.
 >